tlherysr/npm-audit-sarif/README.md

 npm-audit-sarif is a Node based tool for transforming npm audit json output to sarif format.

-The purpose is for importing the npm audit vulnerabilities into static analysis tools such as SonarQube for the tracking of npm-audit issues.
+The purpose of the tool is to transform the npm audit vulnerabilities from json to sarif format so that it can be used in Github Actions.
+This will allow users to see the npm vulnerabilities in the security tab in Github.

 ```
    npm install npm-audit-sarif